 Short on time?
 Me too!
 Let’s make the most of it, whether at home or away.

 This blog originally started out as a website only focused on travel way back in 2010.
 At the time I was the Marketing Director for an online travel agency that focused heavily on cruising (thus my idea for “one day” itineraries) and traveled both for work and during my time off.
-After leaving that job, I continued to travel a ton while building up my writing and marketing business (more on that under the One Day Working section).
+After leaving that job, I continued to travel a ton while building up my writing and marketing business (more on that under the Work at Home Lifestyle section).
 Then life got in the way, also known as baby, and I stopped traveling as much, though I still travel whenever I can and now share my tips on traveling with little ones as well as traveling solo and as a couple after having kids (plus you can still expect at least one in-depth city guide to be published every month).
 Also, browse through the travel archives for a over five years worth of tips on how to see the world when short on time.
 You can read more about my travel background and find links to my most popular travel blog posts here.

-Sooo…I might not have it all like I once imagined “it all” to look like, but I still try to take life one day at a time and focus on the things I love: My family, travel, work, and exploring my vast PNW backyard.
+Overall, I try to take life one day at a time and focus on the things I love: My family, travel, work, and exploring my vast PNW backyard.
 Some days I even change out of my yoga pants and put on jeans.
 I know, I’m proud of myself on those days, too…while secretly loving the fact that my work from home lifestyle means I can wear yoga pants nearly every day if I so choose!
 I hope this website can help you achieve your work from home goals, too, while also providing tips for traveling when short on time.